Below are answers to some of the most frequently asked questions about LIGO.

 How does LIGO use the data that it collects?

-- The merging (coalescence) of two black-holes, or two neutron stars, or a neutron star and a black hole in orbit around each other
+- Merging (coalescing) black-holes, or neutron stars, or a neutron star merging with a black hole

-- The explosion of a lumpy supernova (if a star isn't perfectly spherical when it explodes)
+- The explosion of a lumpy star (if a star isn't perfectly spherical when it explodes), called a supernova

-- Motions of matter and energy right after the Big Bang
+- Motions of matter and energy that occurred right after the Big Bang

-LIGO’s results will be added to the knowledge of astronomers who observe in the electromagnetic spectrum (these days, astronomers study the universe not only with visible light, but also with radio waves, infra-red light, and even x-rays, all of which are part of the electromagnetic spectrum.)
-In some cases, we hope that LIGO’s data will contain the key pieces of information needed to answer these big questions:
+LIGO’s results will greatly augment the knowledge-base of astronomers who observe in the electromagnetic spectrum (e.g., radio waves, infra-red, X-rays, gamma rays).
+In some cases, LIGO’s data may contain key pieces of information needed to answer these big questions:

 - How many neutron stars and black holes reside in a typical galaxy?

-- How do binary systems with these objects evolve and how often do they coalesce?
+- How are binary systems containing these objects created in the first place, and how often do they collide?

 - Do black holes really affect space and time in the way Einstein's theory predicts?